 - In the left-side navigation pane, choose .

-- On the Access Group page, click the General Purpose NAS tab or the Extreme NAS tab, and then click Create Permission Group.
+- On the Permission Group page, click the General-purpose NAS tab or the Extreme NAS tab, and then click Create Permission Group.

-- In the Create a permission group dialog box, configure the parameters.
+- In the Create Permission Group dialog box, configure the parameters.